Can you sign a quantum state?

-Basic secrecy is straightforward to generalize to the quantum case, and yields the \QIND, \QINDCPA, and \QINDCCA notions~\cite{ABF+16,BJ15}.
-As discussed above, notions like \INDCCAA or authenticated encryption (\CAE) require much more care; fortunately, a recent work showed that a solution is possible~\cite{AGM18}.
-To simplify exposition, we will focus on the (weaker) \emph{plaintext security} variants of the notions set down in~\cite{AGM18}.
-This means that we only check whether the adversary is attempting to cheat on the level of plaintexts, as in \expref{Experiment}{exp:outsider-ideal-summary}.
-We attach a ``\textsf{w}'' to the acronyms to indicate this distinction, and define these notions formally in~\expref{Appendix}{sec:wCCA2} and~\expref{Appendix}{app:QAE}.
-In \expref{Section}{sec:ctxt}, we describe how to extend all our results on signcryption to the full, ciphertext-secure setting.
+For encryption schemes, basic secrecy is straightforward to generalize to the quantum case, and yields the \QIND, \QINDCPA, and \QINDCCA notions~\cite{ABF+16,BJ15} which are quantum analogues of the corresponding classical security notions.
+The quantum counterparts of stronger notions like \INDCCAA or authenticated encryption (\CAE) require much more care; fortunately, a recent work showed that a solution is possible~\cite{AGM18}.

+For \SKQE schemes, we follow~\cite{AGM18} for the notion of \emph{quantum authenticated encryption (\QAE)}, while for \PKQE schemes, we formally define the novel notion of \emph{quantum indistinguishability under adaptive chosen-ciphertext attack (\QINDCCAA)} in~\expref{Section}{suppl:fullCCA2}.
+However, to simplify exposition, we will focus on the (weaker) \emph{plaintext security} (\cDNS-based) variants of these two notions.
+This means that we only check whether the adversary is attempting to `cheat' on the level of plaintexts, as in \expref{Experiment}{exp:outsider-ideal-summary}.
+We attach a ``\textsf{w}'' to the acronyms to indicate this distinction, and define these notions formally in~\expref{Section}{sec:weakqauth}.
+We use this approach for ease of exposition only: In \expref{Section}{sec:ctxt}, we describe how to extend all our results on signcryption to the full, ciphertext-secure setting.